Ignat Kaneff Building, 4700 Keele Street, Toronto, Ontario, M3J 1P3

 Osgoode Hall Law School offers a rigorous, diverse, and forward-looking curriculum that prepares students for the widest range of careers in law.
-We encourage critical thinking and provide a combination of theoretical perspectives along with practical, hands-on knowledge through our unparalleled intensive and clinical programs.
+We encourage critical thinking and provide a combination of theoretical perspectives and practical, hands-on knowledge through our unparalleled experiential programs.
 A degree from Osgoode Hall Law School is an internationally recognized credential that opens doors not only in the legal profession, but in government, public service, business, nongovernmental organizations, and academia.

 Osgoode Hall Law School is part of the 600-acre York University campus, located in the northwest area of metropolitan Toronto.
-The Law School’s recently renovated and expanded building complements the highest quality in legal education and student experience.
+The Law School’s modern, student-focused building complements the highest quality in legal education and student experience.
 Osgoode is home to the largest law library in Canada, which offers a superior resource for students and faculty alike.

 School tours are available by contacting email@example.com.

-- More than 190 total faculty members, including 59 full time
+- More than 210 total faculty members, including 60 full-time

 - Degrees available—JD, JD/MBA (Schulich School of Business), JD/MES (Faculty of Environmental Studies), JD/MA in Philosophy (Faculty of Liberal Arts and Professional Studies), Common Law/Droit Civil Bachelor of Laws (with the Université de Montréal), LLM, PhD

-- The most extensive clinical education offerings of any law school in Canada
+- The most extensive and innovative clinical education offerings of any law school in Canada

 - Exceptionally broad and diverse array of upper-year seminars and lectures